Mljet National Park village Pomena

-- May and June days begin to warm quickly, an average of 24°C during the day and 17°C at night.
+- May and June's days begin to warm quickly, an average of 24°C during the day and 17°C at night.

 - July and August are beautiful & hot, with average highs of 30°C during the day and down to 21°C at night.

-- Late season (September-November) temperatures are very pleasant, an average of 20°C during the day and down to 15°C at night, with increasing chance of precipitation as the season gets later.
+- Late season (September-November) temperatures are very pleasant, an average of 20°C during the day and down to 15°C at night, with an increasing chance of precipitation as the season, gets later.